-The rest of the article is organized as follows.
-Section 2 presents stylised facts on the labour share and its determinants, GVC participation, capital intensity and labour market institutions.
-Section 3 describes the relationship between the labour share, industrial and social upgrading, as well as a theoretical framework illustrating the two channels via which GVCs impact the labour share, differentiating workers of different skill groups.
-Section 4 presents our data, econometric model and methodology, and Section 5 presents econometric estimation results for the labour share as well as productivity, real wages, and capital intensity.
+The article is organized as follows.
+Section 2 presents stylised facts on the labour share and its determinants, i.e. GVC participation, the capital-value added ratio and labour market institutions.
+Section 3 presents a theoretical framework illustrating the two channels via which GVCs impact the labour share, differentiating the effects for workers of different skill groups.
+We also discuss the relationship between the labour share and industrial and social upgrading.
+Section 4 presents the data, econometric model, and methodology.
+Section 5 discusses the estimation results for the labour share and productivity, real wages, and the capital-value added ratio.
 Section 6 concludes.